 Dylis bared her teeth like a cornered dog, hand on the hilt of her sword.
 'Then you should have stayed and guarded the apartment!'

 'And leave the leading to you?'
 Vita's frame shook, as if with stifled laughter.
 'Leave my brother and Thais in your hands?
 I would not accept that.'

 Dylis made no comment and instead made her way over to the table they'd claimed as theirs.
-Thais had the bracelet in hand, her fingers tracing over every inch of it, as if searching for something.
+Thais had the bracelet in hand, her fingers tracing over every inch of it as if searching for something.
 She kept making notes on the map with the demon language's strange, swirly letters.
-Dylis allowed herself to watch out over corner of one eye, while most of her attention was on the movements of the other two demons.
+Dylis allowed herself to watch out of the corner of one eye, while most of her attention was on the movements of the other two demons.
 Vita remained on the stairs, an arrow already knocked on her bow, while Aelius was drifting among the bookshelves and tables, a dagger in hand and an insecure expression on his face.

 It didn't take long for Rhian to return.

 'I fear I agree with Vita.
 This is too easy,' Thais signed to Dylis, as Vita and Aelius whirled to keep an eye on the approaching figure.
 Thais' eyes kept darting from one bookshelf to the other and her fingers trembled as they held the bracelet.

 Rhian, her arms full of papers, mouthed "found it!" at them, spreading her findings out on the table in a messy heap.
 She grabbed a pen before it could roll off the table, ripped a strip of paper from a document covered in blurred letters and wrote on its clean side:

 I'm not sure if all the information is accurate, but it should be of help.
 My mentor is never wrong when it comes to spells.